Skip to content

 }

-• Facts allows you to base your playbook logic on the properties of the target hosts.
+• Facts allow you to base your playbook logic on the properties of the target hosts.

 Example: Installing Packages Based on OS